mahesh-hegde/jnigen_devel/README.md

 * _Classes_: Specify which classes or packages you need bindings for.
 Specifying a package includes all classes inside it recursively.

-Check out the [example/](example/) directory for few usage examples.
+Check out the [examples](jnigen/example/) to see some sample configurations.

 C code is always generated into a directory with it's own build configuration.
 It's built as a separate dynamic library.